srinivassaitangudu/helpers1/docs/work_organization/kaizenflow.organize_your_work.how_to_guide.md

     [General Rules of Collaboration](/docs/work_organization/all.team_collaboration.how_to_guide.md)
     for more details

-- Use Telegram chat when you are blocked on something
+- Use Slack channel/DMs when you are blocked on something
   - Try to use GitHub Issues when not urgent to provide context
-  - Don't abuse Telegram, learning what is urgent and what's not
+  - Don't abuse Slack, learning what is urgent and what's not

 - On GitHub
   - Provide context about the problem